marcusbritanicus/NewBreeze/README.md

 ### Note: NewBreeze 3.0 is in the oven.
 Expect several changes..!!

-Built on top of the Powerful Qt4/Qt5 GUI Toolkit, this file manager is sleek, stylish and fast.
+Built on top of the Powerful Qt GUI Toolkit, this file manager is sleek, stylish and fast.
 Some of its features are

 * Fast startup and browsing